rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 <hr/>

-# The cypress situation
+# The Cypress situation

-[cypress](https://cypress.io) has entered the space of browser-testing tools with quite a few interesting features: not only does it come in a neat batteries-included-package with a UI that makes getting started increadibly easy, but finally there's a browser-testing tool that caters to the interactivity that browser-testing and subsequently -debugging warrant for.
+[Cypress](https://cypress.io) has entered the space of browser-testing tools with quite a few interesting features: not only does it come in a neat batteries-included-package with a UI that makes getting started increadibly easy, but finally there's a browser-testing tool that caters to the interactivity that browser-testing and subsequently -debugging warrant for.

 After using it for a bit in a recent project, I've been pleasantly surprised by the means it gives me to write and debug tests and most importantly to me, by how easy it was to set it up on CI and make it provide meaningful feedback to me should a test fail.

-I used *selenium* in that project before and found it helpful to have the tight integration with the backend JVM that selenium offers, as it allowed me to mock third parties without having to add a seam or other workarounds. **I still couldn't make a solid case for selenium though**, as not only the developers weren't familiar with java and selenium, but also because the version we were able to use was vastly outdated, making the former a much bigger issue than usually
+I used *Selenium* in that project before and found it helpful to have the tight integration with the backend JVM that selenium offers, as it allowed me to mock third parties without having to add a seam or other workarounds. **I still couldn't make a solid case for selenium though**, as not only the developers weren't familiar with java and selenium, but also because the version we were able to use was vastly outdated, making the former a much bigger issue than usually

-It wasn't long before I found myself at odds with cypress' API though: We had to put that whole legacy SPA under test, a fragile piece of software that wasn't build with testability in mind.
+It wasn't long before I found myself at odds with Cypress' API though: we had to put that whole legacy SPA under test, a fragile piece of software that wasn't build with testability in mind.

-## cypress and the reinvention of the wheel
+## Cypress and the reinvention of the wheel

 Cypress automates browsers.
-It does this by injecting itself into the website under test and running your tests right there, with time-travelling capabilities and native access to the browser DOM and its javascript APIs.
-Its API is build with the fragility of a browser-based test in mind: all methods that instrument or query the browser are asynchronous and retry automatically should they not yet find the element in question – a super handy feature indeed!
+It does this by injecting itself into the website-under-test and running the tests right there, with time-travelling capabilities and native access to the browser DOM and its JavaScript APIs.
+Its API is build to be resilient, with the fragility of a browser-based test in mind: all methods that instrument or query the browser are asynchronous and retry automatically should they not find the element in question – a super handy feature indeed!

 ```js
 context("A simple example", () => {